 Labor laws, payroll rules and tax requirements aren’t exactly light reading.
 But as a household employer, keeping up with those areas is essential.
 For instance, did your state just pass a Domestic Workers’ Bill of Rights that could impact the overtime laws in your area?
 Are you confused because your state requires different tax filing deadlines depending on how much in taxes you withhold from your nanny?
 Staying on top of current issues gives you the tools to stay in compliance with the law, but it requires some time and effort.

 Read more about the specific requirements in your state.

-Payday isn't as easy as writing a check.
+Payday isn’t as easy as writing a check.
 With tax withholdings to determine, possible overtime hours to consider or even vacation time to finalize, payday can get complicated.
-As an employer, you have to make sure your nanny's paycheck is accurate, on time and documented correctly on each pay stub.
+As an employer, you have to make sure your nanny or caregiver’s paycheck is accurate, on time and documented correctly on each pay stub.